 In my opinion, I’ve saved the best for last.
-HubSpot’s standalone CMS combines the best of both worlds — a platform with the flexibility to create a personalized design and custom features that are still easy for inexperienced users to update.
+The standalone HubSpot CMS combines the best of both worlds — a platform with the flexibility to create a personalized design and custom features that are still easy for inexperienced users to update.

-From a design standpoint, it has a great marketplace of templates that are easy to use and can be customized.
-You can work with a website design agency to create custom modules with easy-to-understand inputs while locking out more important back-end programming so that someone doesn’t accidentally “break” something.
+From a design standpoint, HubSpot CMS has a great marketplace of templates that are easy to use and customize.
+You can work with a website design agency to create custom modules with easy-to-understand inputs while simultaneously locking out more important back-end programming so no one accidentally “breaks” something.

-It used to be that you had to pay for a HubSpot Professional account to use many of the tools, but the new pricing structure allows companies to get started relatively inexpensively.
-This lets your company get started with a website on HubSpot and then add on other marketing, sales and service features as your business scales.
+At one time you were required to pay for a HubSpot Professional account to use many of the tools, but the new pricing structure allows companies to get started with a website on HubSpot and then add on other marketing, sales, and service features as business scales.

-Depending on the package you choose, HubSpot offers engagement tracking, detailed analytics, landing pages with gated content, conversion forms, chat features, CTAs, A/B testing, email nurturing and a plethora of other inbound marketing functionalities to help you attract, convert, close and delight more customers.
+Depending on the package, HubSpot offers engagement tracking, detailed analytics, landing pages with gated content, conversion forms, chat features, CTAs, A/B testing, email nurturing, and other inbound marketing functionalities to help you attract, convert, close and delight more customers.
 It also has a free Customer Relationship Management (CRM) tool built right in — something most website platforms just can’t offer.
 If you already have separate CRM software to manage your contacts, it can likely be integrated into HubSpot’s platform.

 The Best CMS for Small Businesses (SMBs)